codalab/codalab-worksheets/docs/REST-API-Reference.md

 ### `GET /bundles/<bundle_uuid:re:%s>/locations/`

-Returns a list of BundleLocations associated with the given bundle in the format [{name, storage_type, storage_format, url}]
+Returns a list of BundleLocations associated with the given bundle

-TODO: Use schema to return output (look into `dump` function.
-See lines 407-409)
+Query parameters:
+- `bundle_uuid`: Bundle UUID to get the locations for

 ### `POST /bundles/<bundle_uuid:re:%s>/locations/`

-Add a new BundleLocation to a bundle.
-Returns a SAS URL that the caller can then use to upload directly to a bundle location
+Adds a new BundleLocation to a bundle

-Validates the user input against the BundleLocation schema
+Query parameters:
+- `bundle_uuid`: Bundle UUID corresponding to the new location
+- `bundle_store_uuid`: Bundle Store UUID corresponding to the new location

-### `GET /bundles/<bundle_uuid:re:%s>/locations/<store_id:re:%s>/`
+### `GET /bundles/<bundle_uuid:re:%s>/locations/<bundle_store_uuid:re:%s>/`

-Get info about a specific BundleLocation.
-This returns a SAS URL that the caller can use to download directly from a bundle location.
+Get info about a specific BundleLocation

+Query parameters:
+- `bundle_uuid`: Bundle UUID to get the location for
+- `bundle_store_uuid`: Bundle Store UUID to get the location for

 ### `GET /bundles/<uuid:re:0x[0-9a-f]{32}>/contents/info/<path:path>`